Paint The Kitchen Red

 • Add curry powder, garlic and salt and stir until fragrant, about 30 seconds to a minute.

 • Stir in chicken broth, tomatoes, and chicken.
-Bring to a boil and reduce heat to medium.
+Allow the soup to come to a boil and reduce heat to medium.
 Simmer for 10 minutes or until the chicken is cooked through.

 • Add the spinach and heat through till the spinach wilts.